 It’s official.
 The holiday season has begun.
 While you may be making your list and checking it twice, if you are planning to file for bankruptcy in the next few months, you could be putting yourself at a disadvantage after making holiday purchases.
-Read on to learn more about how your holiday spending could affect filing for bankruptcy.
+Read on to learn more about things to consider when filing for bankruptcy around the holiday season.

 While you may think taking out a cash advance is a workaround, think again.
 The same rules apply when taking out cash advances on your credit cards.
 Any cash advances that are more than $950 within 70 days prior to bankruptcy may also be disputed.